Our Perimeter Report

 These new rules are designed to ensure that consumers understand the risks before investing in high-risk products, and that firms marketing and approving financial promotions operate to high standards.
 The new risk warnings for high-risk investments came into force on 1 December 2022.

 The rest of the new rules, including new ‘positive frictions’ within the consumer journey and a ban on incentives to invest, came into force on 1 February 2023.
-The rules will be extended to promotions of qualifying cryptoassets when these are brought within the scope of the financial promotion regime in October 2023.
+These rules were extended to promotions of qualifying cryptoassets when these were brought within the scope of the financial promotion regime in October 2023.

 Exemptions in the Financial Promotion Order